PaNOSC-ViNYL/ase/doc/tutorials/db/db.rst

     Added 0 key-value pairs (0 pairs updated)
     Inserted 7 rows

 or, you can look at a single row like this::

     $ ase db bulk.db Cu -j > cu.json

-The json file format is human readable, but much less efficient to work with compared to a SQLite file.
+The json file format is human readable, but much less efficient to work with compared to a SQLite3 file.

 Adsorbates
 ----------

-Now we do the adsorbtion calculations (run the :download:`ads.py` script).
+Now we do the adsorption calculations (run the :download:`ads.py` script).

 .. literalinclude:: ads.py